How to build MySQL Dashboards from MySQL data

 -

-You can now visualize this data with various chart options, including bar, pie, tree map, and more and also modify them with various customization options.
+You can now visualize the MySQL data with various chart options, including bar, pie, tree map, and more and also modify them with various customization options.

 -